opengeospatial/geoparquet/README.md

 ## Features

-A quick overview of what geoparquet supports (or at least plans to support
+A quick overview of what geoparquet supports (or at least plans to support).

-* **Support multiple spatial reference systems** - Many tools will use GeoParquet for high-performance analysis, so it's important to be able to use data in its native projection.
+* **Multiple spatial reference systems** - Many tools will use GeoParquet for high-performance analysis, so it's important to be able to use data in its native projection.
 But we do provide a clear default recommendation to better enable interoperability, giving a clear target for implementations that don't want to worry about projections.
 * **Multiple geometry columns** - There is a default geometry column, but additional geometry columns can be included.
+* **Great compression / small files** - Parquet is well-designed to compress very well, so data benefits by taking up less disk space & being more efficient over the network. cheap reading of a subset of columns (the columnar nature), the type system (eg nested types), filtering chunks based on column statistics, ..)
 * **Work with both planar and spherical coordinates** - Most cloud data warehouses support spherical coordinates, and so GeoParquet aims to help persist those and be clear about what is supported.
+* **Great at Read-heavy analytic workflows** - Columnar formats enable cheap reading of a subset of columns, and Parquet in particular enables efficient filtering of chunks based on column statistics, so the format will perform well in a variety of modern analytic workflows.
 * **Support for data partitioning** - Parquet has a nice ability to partition data into different files for efficiency, and we aim to enable geospatial partitions.
 * **Enable spatial indices** - To enable top performance a spatial index is essential.
 This will be the focus of the [0.2](https://github.com/opengeospatial/geoparquet/milestone/2) release.

+It should be noted what GeoParquet is less good for.
+The biggest one is that it is not a good choice for write-heavy interactions.
+A row-based format will work much better if it is backing a system that is constantly updating the data and adding new data.

 ## Roadmap